 Lean methodology is based on balancing elimination of waste with increasing productivity.
-It proposes achieving this by continuously improving all faucets of the process, respecting the employees and creating value for the customer with every process change.
+It proposes achieving this by continuously improving all facets of the process, respecting the employees and creating value for the customer with every process change.

-Lean is an umbrella term for various techniques centered around reducing waste, one of which is Kanban.
+Lean is an umbrella term for various waste-reducing techniques, one of which is Kanban.

 Though originated on the manufacturing scene, Lean is being successfully adopted in non-industrial, knowledge-based systems as well, to bring measurable and satisfying results.
 The goals of Lean methodology are:

 - Limiting waste